BI367 Field Botany—Medicinal Plants in Flora of Ontario

 Bognor Marsh: wetlands and the Niagara escarpment.

-Bruce Peninsula: various habitats/rare and endangered plants (we'll spend one night there).
+Bruce Peninsula: various habitats/rare and endangered plants (we'll spend two nights there).

 Guelph Arboretum: cultivated & native woody plants.